 The best way to actually find out where your money is going is to do a spending re-cap.

 A spending re-cap is super simple and can be very eye-opening.
+Here is a quick break down of what you need to do for a spending re-cap:

 If you are going out every day for lunch with co-workers.
 Start planning a lunch 4 days a week and plan one day to go out for lunch.